-Providence, the capital of Rhode Island and home to 170,000 people of diverse ethnic backgrounds, is a superlative city: it was named America’s Favorite City by Travel + Leisure in 2014.
+Providence, the capital of Rhode Island and home to 170,000 people of diverse ethnic backgrounds, is a superlative city: it was named one of America’s Favorite Cities by Travel + Leisure.
 It’s easy to see why.
 Providence boasts thriving art and culinary scenes, with an eclectic mix of history and the avant garde.
 Travel + Leisure also named it one of the best cities for hipsters, but we promise you that’s part of its charm.
 You’ll find concerts, art exhibits, sporting events, and loads of restaurants for your entertainment.

 - World-famous Rhode Island School of Design (RISD) and its Museum of Art